City-of-Helsinki/mlops-template/README.md

 1. Add required python packages to `requirements/requirements.in`.
 Try to include all packages you might require, because adding them later without internet access is rather difficult.
 2. Build the image, and within the `requirements` folder run the script `./update_requirements.sh`.
 3. Rebuild the image.
-4. Pull the image and transfer it to the offline device.
-The offline device must have Docker installed.
+4. Pull the image and transfer it to the offline device with Podman requirements installed.
 5. Start container in the `jupyterlab` mode with your choice of container tools.

 The API works offline, too, but requires network access for external clients.